 The ARF is conducting an empirical study to determine the relationship between the time someone is exposed to a video ad and its performance.
 This groundbreaking study uses a mix of recall, eyes-on, biometric and neuro techniques to evaluate video effectiveness.
 The laboratory tests will fundamentally test whether neuro and biometric response to a video ad is a function of linear or curvilinear time.
 It will include television, desktop, tablet and smartphone.
 In late 2021, the ARF extended this study to include exposure times to linear television and digital video and sales response based on loyalty card data to support its laboratory conclusions.

-Format and Schedule: The neuro and biometric e-report will be available in January 2022 through the ARF website.
+Format and Schedule: The neuro and biometric e-report will be available at the end of July 2022 through the ARF website.
 It will be searchable through PowerSearch.
 The raw data will be available as a CSV file for member re-analysis at the same time.